ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

 ![a](https://github.com/HaoliangYou/ese5190-2022-lab1-firefly/blob/main/4.3.gif)

-4.4 On the basis of the above experiments， for more creations, we can use the proximity, direction, etc. I use the direction monitoring function myself.
-I use the "keyboard" to output the detected direction, and based on the current ambient light intensity, the RP2040 outputs the corresponding light of different colors.
+4.4 On the basis of the above experiments, for more creations, we can use the proximity, direction, etc. I use the direction monitoring function myself.
+The "keyboard" will output the detected direction.
+Based on the current ambient light intensity and the direction recognized by APDS 9960, the RP2040 outputs the corresponding light of different colors.

 Diagram of this system